mvolkmann/blog/src/neovim.md

 To list all the branches and optionally switch to one, press `<leader>gb`.
+- Enter text in the "Git Branches" input to filter the branches.
+- Press tab to jump to the "Results" pane that lists the branches.
+- Press ctrl-j and ctrl-k to move down and up in the list.
+  Repeatedly pressing tab also moves down in the list.
+- Press the return key to switch to the selected branch.
+- The "Git Branch Preview" pane on the right shows the commits on the branch.

 To see a side-by-side diff for the current file, press `<leader>gd`.